Biden returns to South Carolina, hoping the state can save him again - KESQ

 But by heading to the Mother Emanuel AME Church in Charleston, he is reaching for a very different and painful part of American history – and making a very explicit attempt to start winning back the Black support that has drifted away from him, in a place he will say has become a warning of what extremism can lead to.

-With the pews filled by survivors and the families of the victims of the 2015 shooting, as well as clergy and interfaith leaders, a Biden campaign official said the president “will remind the American people that the same hate that plagued the Mother Emanuel Church years ago hasn’t gone away – and it is incumbent on our elected officials to do their part in rooting out hate, extremism and division in our country.”
+“The word of God was pierced by bullets of hate and rage, propelled by not just gun powder but by a poison — poison that for too long haunted this nation.
+What is that poison?
+White supremacy.
+All that is, is a poison.
+Throughout our history, it’s ripped this nation apart.
+This has no place in America.
+Not today, tomorrow or ever,” Biden said, recalling the 2015 shooting at the church by a White supremacist.
+He met with survivors and the families of those killed in the shooting for more than an hour later Monday.

-In a follow-up interview, Clyburn – who is a Biden campaign co-chair and will also attend the speech – told CNN that he believes Biden can still resonate with voters, but that he will need to directly engage with voters and remind them what the administration has accomplished.
+Clyburn – who is a Biden campaign co-chair – told CNN that he believes Biden can still resonate with voters, but that he will need to directly engage with voters and remind them what the administration has accomplished.

 “It is one thing for people to see you.
 It is also one thing for people to hear you.
 But the most effective thing is for people to feel you.
 That is what is effective,” Clyburn said, drawing on Biden’s extensive history with South Carolina, where his campaign has a team of operatives in place.
 “That’s why he’s effective.
 People feel Joe Biden.”

-But Biden’s connection to the state and the community is what resonates most, Clyburn argued.
+But Biden’s connection to the state and the community is what resonates most, Clyburn argued – and that was on display Monday as Biden was frequently cheered on with chants of “four more years” from the church crowd.

 That connection goes back decades: from the many family vacations he started taking in the years after the accident that killed his first wife and baby daughter – including in 2015, in the weeks after his son Beau died – to the 2020 primary, where an unexpectedly large victory there after a string of near-campaign-ending early losses turned his bid around overnight.